astropy/astropy/docs/modeling/fitting.rst

 Notes on non-linear fitting
 ---------------------------

-There are several non-linear fitters, which rely on several different optimization algorithms now.
-Choice of algorithm is problem dependent.
-The main non-linear fitters are:
+There are several non-linear fitters, which rely on several different optimization algorithms.
+Which one you should choose will depend on the problem you are trying to solve.
+The main recommended non-linear fitters are:

-* :class:`~astropy.modeling.fitting.LevMarLSQFitter`, which uses the Levenberg-Marquardt
+* :class:`~astropy.modeling.fitting.LMLSQFitter`, which uses the Levenberg-Marquardt (LM) algorithm as implemented by `scipy.optimize.least_squares`.
+Does not handle bounds and/or sparse Jacobians.
+Usually the most efficient method for small unconstrained problems.
-  algorithm via the scipy legacy function `scipy.optimize.leastsq`.
-This fitter supports parameter bounds via an unsophisticated min/max condition which can cause parameters to "stick" to one of the bounds if during the fitting process the parameter gets close to the bound during some of the intermediate fitting operations.
-This fitter is no longer recommended, and you should use one of the ones below depending on your use case.
+  If a Levenberg-Marquardt algorithm is desired for your problem, it is now recommended that you use this fitter instead of :class:`~astropy.modeling.fitting.LevMarLSQFitter` as it makes use of the recommended version of this algorithm in scipy.

 * :class:`~astropy.modeling.fitting.TRFLSQFitter`, which uses the Trust Region Reflective (TRF) algorithm that is particularly suitable for large sparse problems with bounds, see